Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: AI Chain Methodology and IDE requirements

 When given a complex multiplication, such as 67*56, many people may not be able to provide the answer immediately.
 However, this does not mean that humans lack the ability to perform two-digit multiplication.
 With a little time, pen, and paper, it is not too difficult to stepwise calculate 60*50+7*50+60*6+7*6 and arrive at the final answer.
 The same principle applies when working with foundation models.
 When a model cannot solve a problem successfully in a generative pass, we could consider how humans would divide and conquer such complex problems.
 Consulting large language models can often provide inspiration for task decomposition.

 We can iteratively break down the problem into small, simpler ones.
 If a sub-task is still too complex, it can be further decomposed into simpler sub-tasks until each small problem can be handled by the model in a single generative pass.
 This results in a hierarchy of sub-tasks, each of which is accomplished by an AI chain worker.
+We achieve this through an LLM-powered decomposition co-pilot, which facilitates the process of breaking down complex tasks into manageable sub-tasks.